openmediavault/openmediavault-docs/development/tools/omv_confdbadm.rst

 This is a problem as sometimes a wrong pressed key can add strange chars out of the xml tags and make the database unreadable by the backend.

 :command:`omv-confdbadm` is a tool written in python for retrieving, storing or deleting values from/to the database.
-This tool combined with jq [1]_ provides an easier method for interacting with the database using Shell/BASH.
+This tool combined with :command:`jq` [1]_ provides an easier method for interacting with the database using Shell/BASH.

 To read values in the database the tool needs as last argument the datamodel path.
 You can find all data models path here :file:`/usr/share/openmediavault/datamodels/` prefixed with conf.
 Or list them with :command:`omv-confdbadm list-ids`